-Joint dysfunction and nerve irritation can impact young people in big ways — from causing headaches and sleeping troubles to bed wetting and asthma.
+Joint dysfunction and nerve irritation can affect young people in big ways — from causing headaches and sleeping troubles to bed wetting and asthma.
 Can chiropractic care help?

-Chiropractic care is a branch of medicine that focuses on the musculoskeletal system and nervous system.
-Chiropractors focus on adjusting the spine to allow the proper functioning of the body via the nervous system.
+Chiropractic care is a branch of complementary and alternative medicine that focuses on the musculoskeletal and nervous system.
+Chiropractors adjust the spine to allow the proper functioning of the body via the nervous system.

 Really?
 Children?
 Yes!
-Believe it or not, minor things like bumps and falls can actually harm joints and nerves — creating dysfunction and irritation that leads to ailments like headaches, sleep troubles, bed wetting and more.
+Believe it or not, minor things like bumps and falls may actually harm joints and nerves, creating dysfunction and irritation that could lead to headaches, sleep troubles, bed wetting and more.

 Who is chiropractic care for?

-Chiropractic care is really for everyone — from babies on up.
-"It can benefit kids just as it can benefit adults," says Dr. Katie Pinkus of Pinkus Family Chiropractic in Manchester, Vermont.
+Many chiropractors view chiropractic care as a therapy for everyone — from babies on up.
+“It can benefit kids just as it can benefit adults,” says Dr. Katie Pinkus of Pinkus Family Chiropractic in Manchester, Vermont.

-Pinkus says that chiropractic care focuses on healing the body, so that it can better communicate with itself — something that can be interrupted by misaligned vertebrae.
+Pinkus says chiropractic care focuses on healing the body so it can better communicate with itself, which may be interrupted by misaligned vertebrae.

-Dr. Carrie Getzmier, chair of the Minnesota Chiropractic Association communications committee agrees.
-"Gentle chiropractic care not only removes this nerve interference, but also stimulates the immune system, enhancing the child's overall health," says Getzmier.
-She says that babies with colic, difficulty breastfeeding, reflux and more could benefit from it.
+Dr. Carrie Getzmier, chair of the Minnesota Chiropractic Association Communications Committee, agrees.
+“Gentle chiropractic care not only removes this nerve interference but also stimulates the immune system, enhancing the child’s overall health.”
+Getzmier says babies who have colic, reflux, difficulty with breast-feeding and more could benefit from it.

 The first appointment

 The first appointment will vary based on the practice you choose.
 However, Pinkus says that in her office, the appointment is really a thorough evaluation.
-"We usually talk about nutrition and diet.
-We talk about prenatal and in utero and delivery care," says Pinkus.
-They also use special technology to do a neurological screen to see how the nerves are behaving — and which ones "are firing off too hard, what nerves are not firing off enough."
+“We usually talk about nutrition and diet.
+We talk about prenatal and in utero and delivery care,” she says.
+They also use special technology to do a neurological screen to see how the nerves are behaving and which ones “are firing off too hard, what nerves are not firing off enough.”

 They also look at posture and gait.

-When it's time for the adjustments, there is nothing to fear.
-Pinkus says that adjustments can be as minor as sustained pressure in a certain area, which varies in strength depending on what's needed.
-"It is not painful.
-If a child is young enough — most of my babies don’t wake up while I am adjusting them," says Pinkus.
-"We usually talk to the kids before the adjustment."
+Unlike some chiropractic adjustments for adults, the adjustments for babies and children are given gently, smoothly and without any discomfort to the child.
+Pinkus says adjustments can be as minor as sustained pressure in a certain area, which varies in strength, depending on what’s needed.
+“It is not painful.
+If a child is young enough — most of my babies don’t wake up while I am adjusting them,” she says.
+“We usually talk to the kids before the adjustment.”